 In response to the changes in the tourism environment, Northwest Territories Tourism has identified the following strategic priorities.
-The intent of these strategic priorities is first to help offset the losses that the tourism industry in the NWT may encounter as a result of changing economic conditions, changing flight capacity, labour shortages, and secondly to position the sector for long-term success.
+The intent of these priorities is not only to help offset the losses that the tourism industry in the NWT may encounter as a result of changing economic conditions, changing flight capacity, labour shortages, but also to position the sector for long-term success.